 Several institutions have been involved in regulatory reform activities, including: the Ministry of Foreign Trade and Economic Relations (MoFTER), the Directorate for European Integration, the Public Administration Reform Coordinator's Office (PARCO), the Ministry of Justice, the Legislative Office, and the General Secretariat of the Council of Ministers.
-The Ministry of Justice has been involved in this process both as the drafter and as the institution in charge of monitoring the implementation of the Unified Rules for Legislative Drafting in the Institutions of Bosnia and Herzegovina.
+The Ministry of Justice has been involved in this process as the institution in charge of monitoring the implementation of the Unified Rules for Legislative Drafting in the Institutions of Bosnia and Herzegovina.

 RIA training is part of the training programme for government officials.
-The BiH Civil Service Agency and other stakeholders have provided RIA training to improve technical skills and acceptance of the use of RIA as a policy tool.
+The state HR agency and other stakeholders have provided RIA training to improve technical skills and acceptance of the use of RIA as a policy tool.
 Nearly 300 civil servants attended RIA training during the last quarter of 2017 alone.